Amphibian303/Reserve-Rights-Protocol/README.md

 Collateral tokens are somewhat volatile.
 While we may be able to select a portfolio with minimal downside risk, the reality is that drops in the collateral tokens' value will happen.
 When this happens, the Reserve Protocol will sell newly minted Reserve Rights tokens for additional collateral tokens and add them to the backing.

 ![](https://assets.website-files.com/5c0649fb67dd7b3627d59953/5ce4648a881a4d44305dd016_Protocol-Diagram-1-p-800.png)

+---

+## Blockchain is revolutionizing finance as we know it

+The world is changing dramatically.
+Blockchain technology has broken all limitations of the traditional finance system over the last decade and for the better.
+Bitcoin has revealed to the human race of the possibilities achievable through blockchain financial technology.
+Thanks to the internet, societies have grown in knowledge and economic power exponentially since its conception.
+The internet needs a form of digital currency to streamline transactions on a global scale.
+The analog systems that have been in place for thousands of years aka ‘fiat money’ are slow and even corrupt on a government level in most cases.
+This leads to inflation and the melting of savings of hardworking people across the world.
+Projects such as EGOLD and Reserve Rights has made it their mission to fix these issues and return the power back to the people.